-Ernesto Yerena Montejano was born in El Centro, California, a mid-sized farming town on the border of Mexicali, BC, MX.
-Fueled by his transnational education, his artistic practice reflects his observations of the views and interactions between Mexican communities living on both sides of the US-Mexico border.
-The artist shares stories of his identity conflicts which, according to him, are linked to what many Chicanos in these communities experience.
-Although Yerena identifies as Chicano, he also identifies strongly as a native / indigenous to this continent which is often seen in his work.
-Her work portrays her frustrations with oppression in her community as well as creating works of solidarity with the community in defense of dignity and rights.
-Through her cheeky images, the artist shines a light on political concerns with subjects that represent cultural icons, rebels and ordinary people expressing their stance against oppression.
-In 2008, Yerena created the Hecho Con Ganas publishing project in which he produces images of political and social consciousness that are produced in limited edition silkscreens.
-Widely recognized for her activism, Yerena is the founder and curator of the Alto Arizona Art campaign (2010) as well as a founding member of the We Are Human campaign (2009).
-Yerena has collaborated on many inspiring projects which include artists Zack de la Rocha, Shepard Fairey, Manu Chao, Ana Tijoux, Philip Lumbang, Jaque Fragua, Diane Ovalle, Chuck D and Mochilla.
+Ernesto Yerena Montejano was born in El Centro, CA, a mid-sized farming town bordering Mexicali, BC, MX.
+Fueled by her transnational upbringing, her artistic practice reflects her observations of the perspectives and interactions between Mexican communities living on both sides of the US-Mexico border.
+The artist shares stories of his identity conflicts which he says are connected to what many Chicanos in these communities experience.
+Although Yerena identifies as Chicano, he also identifies strongly as native/indigenous to this continent which is often seen in his work.
+Her work depicts her frustrations with oppression in her community as well as the creation of community solidarity works in defense of dignity and rights.
+Through her cheeky images, the artist highlights political concerns with subjects that depict cultural icons, rebels, and ordinary people speaking out against oppression.
+In 2008 Yerena established the publishing project Hecho Con Ganas in which he produces political and social awareness images which are produced in limited edition silkscreen prints.
+Highly recognized for his activism, Yerena is the founder and curator of the Alto Arizona Art campaign (2010) as well as a founding member of the We Are Human campaign (2009).
+Yerena has collaborated on many challenging projects which include artists Zack de la Rocha, Shepard Fairey, Manu Chao, Ana Tijoux, Philip Lumbang, Jaque Fragua, Diane Ovalle, Chuck D and Mochilla.

 We the Resilient

 Ernesto Yerena "We the Resilient (have been here before)".